dhmunro/dudley/README.md

 !BOM parameter written elsewhere in the file - it is intended as a default for data layouts which do not include that parameter.
-The address is the first byte of the layout text, and the layout text ends just before this # character - in other words, this comment string should be removed from the tail of the layout.
-Ideally, these are the last bytes of the file, but as long as the leading # character is within the final 4096 bytes of the file, the Dudley layout text will be discovered.
+The address is the first byte of the layout text, and the layout text ends just before this ! character - in other words, "!DUDLEY" is treated as end of file by the Dudley layout parser.
+Ideally, these are the last bytes of the file, but as long as the leading ! character is within the final 4096 bytes of the file, the appended Dudley layout will be discovered.

 The preferred file extension for a file with the Dudley layout appended is .dud, the same as a bare layout file.